 2.

 The July/August 2017 issue of a CSI publication (with a worldwide base of over 25,000 subscribers), offers a 4-page article by Dr. Gary Posner, M.D.
 It's titled ‘Psychic Detective’ Noreen Renier: The Grinch Who Stole Christmas from a Grieving Family.
 His writing explains audio recordings the Halifax (Nova Scotia) Regional Police made while interviewing Noreen Renier.
 It’s clear from these police recordings that Noreen Renier never aided in finding 19-year old Halifax student Kimberly McAndrew.
 Instead the tapes reveal she's either delusional or a fraud without shame when claiming she contacts the dead and missing.
 It’s clear she's not the “super psychic detective” she markets herself as.
 She pushes on the desperate her by-telephone medium readings to find their lost persons at $20 a minute.
 She charged one family $1000 for about 25 minutes.
 That works out to about $40 a minute!
 But like the recordings examined here they were just scattered mumbo jumbo.
 As the Grinch who stole Christmas, Noreen Renier assures Halifax Police Constable David MacDonald that her assistance is going to bring the McAndrew family and the police a Christmas reward --- “You’ll, you’ll, you’ll, you’ll find her before Christmas. ...
 A nice Christmas present for everybody.”
 But as Dr. Gary Posner writes “Christmas never arrived that year for the grieving McAndrew family, nor has it in the two decades since.”
-This 2017 profile is just one of dozens based on police recordings that reveal the vast deceptions throughout TV videos and fake news clips created by Noreen Renier and her global studios.
+This 2017 profile is just one of dozens based on documents and recordings that reveal the vast deceptions throughout TV videos and fake news clips created by Noreen Renier and her global studios. -Mick Hoyt, Galveston, Texas

 -Reference the 4-page article and audio transcripts at https://www.csicop.org/si/show/psychic_detective_noreen_renier